drcege/RedPajama-INCITE-7B-Base/README.md

 ## Limitations

-TODO:
-RedPajama-Base-INCITE-6.9B, like other language model-based chatbots, has limitations that should be taken into consideration.
+RedPajama-Base-INCITE-6.9B, like other language models, has limitations that should be taken into consideration.
 For example, the model may not always provide accurate or relevant answers, particularly for questions that are complex, ambiguous, or outside of its training data.
 We therefore welcome contributions from individuals and organizations, and encourage collaboration towards creating a more robust and inclusive chatbot.